What harmful conditions do the guards have? Harmful production factors

 • additional contraindications.

-The table of harmful factors by profession in order 302n is very detailed.
-Harmful factors are divided into chemical ones (among them allergens, carcinogens, natural asbestos, clay and cement, etc.); biological factors, including compound feed, biological toxins (animal or plant poisons), etc .; physical factors, including various types of radiation, industrial noise, etc., as well as factors of the labor process, in particular, various overloads.
+The table of harmful factors by profession in Order 302n is very detailed.
+Harmful factors are divided into chemical (including allergens, carcinogens, natural asbestos, clay and cement, etc.); biological factors including feed, biological toxins (animal or plant poisons), etc.; physical factors, including various types of radiation, industrial noise, etc., as well as labor process factors, in particular, various overloads.

-For each factor, it is prescribed how often and which medical specialists should conduct a medical examination of workers who have to work in harmful or dangerous conditions in accordance with the listed factors.
+For each factor, it is prescribed how often and what exactly medical specialists must conduct a medical examination of workers who have to work in hazardous or hazardous conditions in accordance with the listed factors.

 We recommend reading